Sean-Toroghi/Deep-learning/Pytorch/ConvolutionalNeuralNetwork/ReadMe.md

 ## The advantages of CNN
 Convolutional neural networks are among the most powerful architecutres in deep learning field that are beign used in a range of areas from image-related tasks (such as image classification, object detection, object segmentation, and video processing) to natural language processing and speech recognition.

-While CNN has several features that give it an edge, such as weight sharing (more parameter efficient), feature extraction (learning features representation through traiing phase), hierarchical learning (as going deeper, the model learns low-, mid-, and high- level features), and ability to explore temporal and spatial correlations in the data, over the past year several advancements improves its overall performance including:
+While CNN has several features that give it an edge, such as weight sharing (more parameter efficient), feature extraction (learning features representation through traiing phase), hierarchical learning (as going deeper, the model learns low-, mid-, and high- level features), and the ability to explore temporal and spatial correlations in the data, over the past year several advancements improves its overall performance including:
 - employ Adam for better parameter optimization,
 - employ better activation and loss functions, such as employing ReLU,
 - introduce batch normalization and dropout as means for regularization.
 Furthermore, adopting several structural improvements to model architecture helps the model gain more power to generalize better results, including:
 - Employing different kernel sizes throughout the model helps to explore different levels of visual features in input data.
-- using width-base CNN, in which width is the number of channels or feature maps in the data or features extracted from the data.
+- using width-based CNN, in which width is the number of channels or feature maps in the data or features extracted from the data.
 - using depth-based CNN, in which depth is the number of layers.
 The model uses several convolutional blocks, each has several layers.
-- employ multi-path-based CNN, in which through shortcut connetions between blocks of convolution results in better flow of information across several layers.
+- employ multi-path-based CNN, in which through shortcut connections between blocks of convolution results in better flow of information across several layers.

-# CNN model architectures through history
+# CNN model architecture through history

 CNN model architecture has evolved over the past thirty years.
 The initial architecture was introduced in 1989 (ConvNet) and later LeNet in 1998.
-With a large gap (due to the lack of a proper dataset, and low computational power) the next big move was the introduction of lexNet in 2012.
-After that, over 8 years several advancements were made and each resulted in the introduction of a new model architecture;
+With a large gap (due to the lack of a proper dataset, and low computational power), the next big move was the introduction of lexNet in 2012.
+After that, over 8 years several advancements were made and each resulted in the introduction of a new model architecture.
 - 2014: GoogLeNet, Inception, and VGG
 - 2015: ResNet
 - 2016: DenseNet